DyversHands/www.DyversHands.com/_pages/tableau.md

 ### Mailing List

-To stay updated on the latest news, including announcements about future products and Kickstarter campaigns, sign up for our [Tableau Games Announcements Mailing List](https://dyvershands.gumroad.com/subscribe).
-You'll be the first to know about exciting developments, promotions, and more.
+Sign up for the [Tableau Games Announcements Mailing List](https://dyvershands.gumroad.com/subscribe) to be the first to know about new releases, upcoming crowdfunding campaigns, and exclusive promotions.
+Don't miss out on exciting updates for **Tableau** and future Storysets!

 ### Credits